Beenleigh Blue Cheese is pale yellow with greenish-blue veins, and has a taste that is salty, sweet and tangy.

 The sheep’s milk is curdled with vegetarian rennet.
 The curd is then cut, let stand for 15 minutes, packed in moulds for 2 days, then unmoulded.
 The surface is salted, and after a few days holes are poked in it to allow air into the cheese.
 When blue mould has started, the cheese is wrapped in foil to stop a rind developing any further.

-Beenleigh Blue Cheese is aged for up to 7 months.
+Beenleigh blue cheese is then aged for up to 7 months.

 The cheeses will be 14 cm wide by 12 cm tall (5 ½ inches x 4 ¾ inches), and weigh 2.5 to 3 kg (5 ½ to 6 ½ pounds).